RaeMelt/RaeMelt/README.md

 I'm an Executive Assistant on the Revenue team. :100:

-I'm willing to learn new things and be a beginner. :pencil:
+I love learning new things and accomplishing goals! :pencil:

 I'm committed to seeing my Executive succeed! :dizzy: